Axway/amplify-central/content/en/docs/saas_api_gateway/proxy_rate_limit.md

     ![Hover over the Rate Limit Balloon to see more information about rate limiting policies for your API](/Images/central/rate_limit_balloon.png)

 3. To set an app rate limit on your API, click either the **RL** or the **+** button.
-4. Enter the number of transactions and use the dropdown duration list to select an interval.
+4. Enter the number of transactions and use the drop-down duration list to select an interval.

     ![Enter the desired transactions per interval to apply an app rate limit on your API](/Images/central/app_rate_limit_modal.png)